- 6 ounces reduced-fat cream cheese

 - 1/3 cup chopped walnuts

-- Divide half of the batter between two 8-in. x 4-in. loaf pans coated with cooking spray.
-Spread each with filling; top with remaining batter.
-Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.
 Refrigerate leftovers.
 Yield: 2 loaves (14 slices each).

 Reviews forRibbon Pumpkin Bread